FrancescoMonaco/PhDPresentation/slides.md

 A Bloom filter predictor for distance approximations

 - <span v-mark.orange="1"> Setting</span>:
     Computing distances between elements is fundamental in tasks of similarity search.
-This

 - <span v-mark.red="2"> Problem</span>:
     Computing distances is expensive, especially in high dimensional spaces.
 We want to approximate the distance between two elements using a small subset of their dimensions.
-    Current methods to approximate distances have known problems
+    Current methods to approximate distances have known problems on robustness.

 - <span v-mark.green="3"> Solution</span>:
     We implement a sensitive Bloom filter to select the most relevant dimensions to be used in the distance approximation.
 We use the filter rapresentation to estimate the remaining dimensions.